dojo/docs/dojox/widget/Calendar.rst

 .. code-example ::

   A programmatically created Calendar.
-First lets write up some simple HTML code because you need to define the place where your Calendar should be created.
+First let's write up some simple HTML code because you need to define the place where your Calendar should be created.

   .. html ::